gshubham55/XML-to-JSON/README.md

 How To
 ========
-1. Paste the input XML in input.xml file (File name can be changed in the main.cpp MACRO)
+1. Paste the input XML in input.xml file (File name can be changed in the main.cpp MACRO).

 2. Run main.cpp.
 (In terminal, type: <code>g++ main.cpp</code>)

-3. Get the output in the output.json file
+3. Get the output in the output.json file.